Swapping languages on CodinGame (a.k.a. system() calls)

 We can call different interpreters with a one-liner solution passed as a command-line parameter directly from bash.

 Unfortunatelly, we need to escape any dollar signs $, double quotes " and backslashes \ in our source code (by adding a backslash \ before them).
-This hurts especially in Perl and PHP, where all variable names start with a $ sign...
-At least, in some languages single quotes ' can be used instead of double quotes " (although in PHP with slightly different meaning).
+This would hurt especially in Perl and PHP, where all variable names start with a $ sign.
+Using single quote ' instead of double " in the bash invocation is better in these cases.

 Note: All the examples provided would try to read the test cases as input.
 That would not work on Tech.io, therefore these coding examples are not runnable here.
 You can try them out in the CG IDE for the Rubik puzzle.